 “127 Hours” is one of the best films of the year, an effective work of art that reaffirms our belief in the future of humanity as well as our belief in the future of cinema as the most visceral, immediate, and powerful medium among the arts.

-But Boyle, an eclectic director known for his penchant to combine different visual styles, shapes the story into a dynamic, serio-comic narrative without neglecting the more serious themes.
-The humor in the film derives from its central character that’s goofy, active, even arrogant, a guy who enjoys being alone.
-In fact, he told no one of the exact location of his adventure and even ignored a message that his mom had left for him.
-Ralston likes to be–and feels he is–in control, which becomes one of the film’s ironies, when he realizes that he’s beginning to lose control and that his meager resources are quickly dwindling.
+In fact, Ralston told no one of the exact location of his adventure; he even ignored messages from his mom.
+Ralston likes to be in control, which becomes one of the film’s ironies.
+Soon, he realizes that he’s beginning to lose control and that his meager resources are quickly dwindling.

 Among other things, “127 Hours” deals with elemental issues that most viewers can relate to, namely, what are we willing to do and how far are we willing to go in order to survive?